Nickroll/Worlds-Analysis/README.md

 4) Uncomment the final line

 :: Optional ::
-You can also change what is being looked at by changing the 'gdat10' and 'gdat15' in the following lines:
+You can also change what is being looked at by changing the 'Var1' and 'Var2' at all instances you see them.

-temp_sort = Role_stats_avg.sort_values(by = 'gdat15')
-gdat10 = list(temp_sort['gdat10'].values)
-gdat15 = list(temp_sort['gdat15'].values)

-To whatever value you want to comapre.
 The list of comparable options is found at: http://oracleselixir.com/match-data/match-data-dictionary/

 ::: EDIT :::